What to Expect After the Cabin Crew Assessment Day

 This list varies from airline to airline, and you should not start these tests before the airline instructs you to do so and provides a complete list of medical test requirements.

 You are expected to support all the costs of these tests.
-In some countries, you may claim a refund from the government if you were referred by your family doctor, while in others, you will have to pay in full all the costs.
+In some countries, you may claim a refund from the government if your family doctor referred you, while in others, you will have to pay in full all the costs.

 Final offer of employment

-After you submit all the required paperwork to the airline, your file will be processed by the Ministry of Interior, and your work permit will be issued.
-Only after this will you be offered a final employment contract.
+After you submit all the required paperwork to the airline, the Ministry of Interior will process your file and issue your work permit.
+Only then will you be offered a final employment contract.

 It is usually a three-year contract with a six-month probationary period of 6 months.

-You must also clear the National Civil Aviation Authority medical tests and pass the required training to obtain a flight attendant license.
+You must also pass the National Civil Aviation Authority medical tests and complete the required training to obtain a flight attendant license.

 Travel arrangements